Frequently Asked Questions

 Term Purchase Agreements, CTs:

-(grant fund requisitions are reviewed by the budget manager and grant accounting before being sent to Purchasing)
+(grant fund requisitions and payments are reviewed by the budget manager and grant accounting before being sent to Purchasing)

 Chief Finance Officer (policy):